Government of Imo State

 The Government of Imo State, also called The Imo State Government, consists of the elected representatives and appointed officials responsible for the government of Imo State, Nigeria.
 Imo State has a population of over 4 to 5 million people, and is one of the 36 states that make up the Federal Republic of Nigeria.
-The state government is composed of the executive, legislative, and judicial branches, whose powers are vested by the Constitution in the House of Assembly, the Governor and the High Court.
+The state government is composed of the executive, legislative, and judicial branches, whose powers are vested by the Constitution in the Imo State House of Assembly, the Governor and the High Court.
 The judiciary operates independently of the executive and the legislature.
 At the local level, elected officials are in charge of local government areas.

 The Governor

 A vote by a two-thirds majority in the House can overrule the governor.
 The same vote is required to initiate an impeachment process of the governor or his deputy.
 In all cases where the chief executive is unable to discharge his or her duties, the deputy governor assumes the office of Acting Governor until the governor resumes duty, or until election of a new one.